xblaster/tensor-guess/README.md

 ##usage

-You just need to make a working directory with a directory "data" with all your images For example
+You just need to make a "classifier" directory with a directory "data" inside it with all your images For example
 ```
  [any_path]/my_own_classifier/